johnsonjh/cpm386/README.md

 * Do **not** open pull requests with large amounts of LLM‑generated code.
   These will be immediately rejected.
-* There is currently **no** AI‑generated code in the repository (though there *are* some AI comments and analysis), as this project is intended to be as much of a learning experience for me as it is a useful OS port.
+* There is currently **no** AI‑generated code in the operating system at this time (though there *are* some AI tests, comments, and analysis), as the project is intended to be as much of a learning experience for me as it is a useful OS port.
-* Usage of AI (artificial intelligence) tools by contributors is currently permitted, subject to the same terms and conditions as the [LLVM AI Tool Use Policy](https://llvm.org/docs/AIToolPolicy.html), but this permission may be withdrawn at any time and without notice.
+* Usage of AI (artificial intelligence) tools by contributors *is* currently permitted, subject to the same terms and conditions as the [LLVM AI Tool Use Policy](https://llvm.org/docs/AIToolPolicy.html), but this permission may be withdrawn at any time and without notice.